musty-codified/ProphiusLimitedAssessment/README.md

 During development, I faced challenges related to handling exceptions, validating user input, and managing database transactions.
 I encountered issues with data inconsistency, especially when dealing with complex relationships between entities.
 Additionally, implementing searching, and filtering functionalities presented some challenges.
-Documentation and testing was challenging, as writing clear and comprehensive documentation and creating effective was time-consuming.
+Documentation and testing was challenging, as writing clear and comprehensive documentation and creating effective testing was time-consuming.